 Tom joined the Society in 1987 and Council in 1990.
 He was a member of the Publicity sub-committee (later the Image and Publicity Committee) from 1988-1994 – during which time he co-designed the SPR logo – and was Hon.
 Appeals Secretary 1989-90.
-In 1991 He served on Professor Robert Morris’s working party which led to the setting up of the now-defunct Research Activities Committee, and was Hon.
+In 1991 He served on Professor Robert Morris’s working party which led to the setting up of the now-defunct Research Activities Committee and was Hon.
 Testing Officer 1992-2007.
 In 2005 he joined the Image, Publicity and Publications Committee and when it split into the Education and Publicity and e-Communications Committees he joined both.
 He is still a member of the former and was of the latter until it disbanded in May 2017.
 While on the e-CC he was involved in developing the Society’s website.

-http://tomruffles.blogspot.co.uk/; and is the author of Ghost Images: Cinema of the Afterlife.
-He is an Honorary Visiting Research Fellow at Anglia Ruskin University in Cambridge, and an Associate of the Royal Photographic Society.
-He holds two Ph.Ds, one on Life After Death in the Cinema, from the University of East Anglia; the other on George Albert Smith (1864–1959): From Stage to Screen, from Anglia Ruskin University, about a significant figure in the early history of the SPR.
+For some years he was a coordinator of the Anglia Paranormal Research Group and investigated a number of spontaneous cases.
+He has contributed to JSPR and Paranormal Review (and its predecessors) as well as Fortean Times and online publications; blogs at http://tomruffles.blogspot.co.uk/; and is the author of Ghost Images: Cinema of the Afterlife.
+He is an Associate of the Royal Photographic Society by research, was an Honorary Visiting Research Fellow at Anglia Ruskin University, 2014-2019, and is a member of the Association for the Scientific Study of Anomalous Phenomena and a Supporting Member of the Parapsychological Association.
+He holds two Ph.Ds: one on Life After Death in the Cinema, from the University of East Anglia, the other on George Albert Smith (1864–1959): From Stage to Screen, from Anglia Ruskin University, about a significant figure in the early history of the SPR.

-(Updated 10 March 2019)
+(Updated 9 March 2023)